1936 Summer Olympics: Host city selection

-The games were the first for which the host was decided by a vote of each individual IOC member.
-The deadline for votes was 13 May 1931, two weeks after the Barcelona Session.
-Of the 67 voting IOC members, 19 submitted ballots during the Session, and 40 by post to the IOC headquarters in Lausanne; the other 8 abstained.
-The vote was 43 for Berlin, and 16 for Barcelona.
+The 1936 Games were the first for which the host was decided by a vote of each individual IOC member rather than by the assembled Session alone.
+The deadline for ballots was 13 May 1931, two weeks after the Barcelona Session.
+Of 67 voting members, 19 cast ballots during the Session and 40 by post to the IOC headquarters in Lausanne; eight abstained.
+The result was 43 votes for Berlin and 16 for Barcelona.
+Barcelona's prospects were probably weakened by the political uncertainty that followed the proclamation of the Second Spanish Republic days before the Session.